ja-vazquez/Upsilon/README.md

 ``read_data.py`` is used to clean and give the appropiate format to the data provided by Sukhdeep: rezised the correlation function gg and gm, and the covariance matrix considering only values up to 70 Mpc (also eliminating the first point).

+* input options for simulations, mocks, lowz and/or jackknives can be found in the *Useful_data.py* file

 ``wq_run.py `` useful to place files in the queue of the bnl/astro cluster.